 Sweet Potato Muffins with a cinnamon crunch topping!

-These flavorful light and airy muffins are made with whole wheat pastry flour and leftover mashed sweet potatoes from Thanksgiving.
+These flavorful light and airy muffins are made with leftover mashed sweet potatoes from Thanksgiving holiday.

-I always roast a few extra potatoes to have on hand when I make that casserole and use the pulp in new recipes his time of year.
+I always roast a few extra potatoes to have on hand when I make that casserole and use the pulp in new recipes this time of year.

 Last Thanksgiving break I made Sweet Potato Gnocchi, which is making me salivate as I think about each bite that practically melts in your mouth, but this year I wanted something for brunch and made muffins!